WHOEars/Acoustic_calibration_tool/README.md

 A real-time acoustic calibration and analysis tool developed in Python.

-This application performs real-time FFT spectrum analysis and allow to create spectal power to dB AC using the system microphone.
+This application performs real-time FFT spectrum analysis and allow to create spectal power to dB AC using a standard microphone.
-It is intended for research and educational purposes only.

 ---